 When to see the Great Migration

 In June and July, the herds start amassing along the Grumeti River in the Serengeti, preparing to head northwards to the Masai Mara.
-In August and September, the herds reach the Mara River and start to make the famous crossing, many dying in the process, and many being eaten by crocodiles.
-These are the quintessential migration scenes you may have seen in nature documentaries – hordes of animals moving at once with single-minded purpose, and the dramatic deaths that happen along the way.
+In August and September, the herds reach the Mara River and start to make the famous crossing, many dying in the process or by crocodiles.
+These are the quintessential migration scenes you may have seen in nature documentaries – hordes of animals moving at once with single-minded purpose.
 By October the herds start moving from the Masai Mara southwards back to the Serengeti.
-With changing weather patterns though, the migration is not always predictable and the movement patterns vary a lot, but you can bank on the end of August to the end of September being the best time to see the Great Migration if you want to witness the big river crossing.
+Although with changing weather patterns, the migration is not always predictable and the movement patterns can vary.
+However you can bank on the end of August to the end of September being the best time to see the Great Migration if you want to witness the big river crossing.

 Budget Masai Mara Tours by Length